SHOWING 1 - 1 OF 1 RESULTS

 Luke CDC does have a waiting list.
-MilitaryChildCare.com (MCC) offers access to comprehensive information on military-operated and subsidized child care options, including installation child development centers, school-age programs and family child care.
+MilitaryChildCare.com offers access to comprehensive information on military-operated and subsidized child care options, including installation child development centers, school-age programs and family child care.
 Serving as the single gateway for child care information, the site gives families a streamlined, convenient process for finding and requesting care.
 Sublet care is available through our new app Kinderspot.
 Patrons can download the app and reserve spaces for weeks at a time.

 Hours of Operation

 The School Age Program is designed to provide developmental care promoting readiness and quality of life.
 The School Age philosophy is to provide opportunities for youth to develop their physical, social, emotional and cognitive abilities, and to experience achievement, leadership, enjoyment, friendship and recognitions.
-School Age Program is located in building 1143, Youth Center.
-For more information called 623-856-7470 or 623-856-7471 or DSN 312-896-7470 or DSN 312-896-7471.
+School Age Program is located in building 1143, Youth Programs.
+For more information called 623-856-7470/7471 or DSN 312-896-7470/7471.

 The Youth Center assists active duty personnel and DoD civilians by offering a safe learning environment for youths ages 6 to 18.
 Located in Building 1143 near Fowler Park, the Youth Center is affiliated with the Boys and Girls Clubs and 4H/USDA..